-There are at least two rolls, usually three during most road trips.
-The driver, which is pretty essential, the co-pilot, and depending on how many people join you, a passenger.
+There are at least two roles, usually three, during most road trips: the driver, who is pretty essential, the co-pilot, and, depending on how many people join you, a passenger.
 Each of those three has a specific set of tasks.

 As a driver, thou shalt…

 Let’s tackle the driver first.
 This is the person behind the wheel.
 Pretty obviously.
 During the trip, this can change.
-Especially with longer trips, it might be a good idea to mix it up a bit.
-That being said, if you are behind the wheel for one hour, half a day, or a full week, these are your commandments of a road trip:
+Especially with more extended trips, it might be a good idea to mix it up a bit.
+That being said, if you are behind the wheel for one hour, half a day, or a whole week, these are your commandments of a road trip:

 First commandment: Be rested before you leave the house

 Driving is an intensive task.
-You have to be well rested when hopping in your car.
-Have a good night sleep and be sure you are in an alert state.
-You will be driving for a long time, so you need as much energy as possible.
+You have to be well-rested when hopping in your car.
+Have a good night’s sleep and be sure you are alert.
+You will drive for a long time and need as much energy as possible.

 Second commandment: Give safety to passengers the total priority

-Be sure to follow all traffic rules, don’t drive too fast and take regular breaks.
+Follow all traffic rules, don’t drive too fast, and take regular breaks.
 All so you and your passenger have a safe trip.
-An accident will really bum you out.
+An accident will bum you out.
 So be safe and have fun!

 Third commandment: Find a scenic route

 As a driver, you decide which route you take.
-The first day you probably have to do a lot of distance and follow a highway.
+On the first day, you probably have to cover a lot of distance and follow a highway.
 But as soon as the actual trip starts, it’s your job to find interesting secondary roads.
 Plan a couple of stops at places where you can see or do something.

 As a co-pilot, thou shalt…

 The co-driver is the person next to the driver.
-If you’re on a trip with just you two, then you are automatically co-pilot if you’re not the one driving.
-Easy as that.
+If you’re on a trip with just you two, you are automatically co-pilot if you’re not the one driving.
+It’s as easy as that.

 Fourth commandment: Help the driver open his drinks

-The driver needs to have two on the wheel, so you are in charge to open their bottles of drinks and unwrap their food.
+The driver needs two hands on the wheel, so you are in charge of opening their drink bottles and unwrapping their food.
 It might not seem super essential, but it’s still an important point of the commandments of a road trip.

 Fifth commandment: Play the best music for everyone to enjoy